eea/eea.soer/trunk/eea.soer/trunk/eea/soer/README.txt

 the parent folder.

   >>> report.Description()
-  'SOER Part C Common environmental theme from Sweden'
+  'SOER Common environmental theme from Sweden'

 The title is generated from the topic and section combination.
 It's changed after saving/modifiying the report.